Gehrmann Building , Level 8

 Research interests

-Benthic foraminifers’ ecology and palaeoecology, physiological responses to water quality and climate changes, use of benthic foraminifers as bioindicators of water quality
+Benthic foraminifera ecology and palaeoecology, physiological and morphological responses to water quality and climate change, use of benthic foraminifera as bioindicators of water quality, molecular tools to detect cryptic species on the Great Barrier Reef, symbiont and microbial community across depth and shelf gradients

-Foraminifera as tools for analysis of interactions between water quality and climate change effects on the Great Barrier Reef: historical reconstruction and biology at community, individual and cellular scales
+Reef-dwelling foraminifera as tools for analysis of interactions between water quality and climate change effects: Palaeoecology and their biology at community, individual and cellular scales

 Qualifications